justinnuwin/CPE442/tutorial1/README.md

 _The body of the Make rule **MUST** be indented.
 For most C compilers, they will require the linker flags be last in the parameter list._

 5. Create a special Make target called `.PHONY`.
 The format for this is the same as a Make rule.
 This target specifies that any prerequisites are phony targets (they do not create an output file).
 The prerequisite is called `clean`.
+This rule will not have a body.

 6. Create a Make rule called `clean`.
 This rule does not require any prerequisites.
 The body of this rule (and any other Make rules) can execute arbitrary bash commands.
 This rule will delete a file called `PROGRAM_NAME`.
 The linux command for removing commands is `$ rm`.